Former NFL MVP Cam Newton has signed with the New England Patriots - KEYT | KCOY

 He won the 2010 Heisman Trophy playing for Auburn and was drafted as a number one overall pick in the 2011 NFL Draft.

-In 2015, Newton won the NFL MVP award for leading the Carolina Panthers to Super Bowl XL in Santa Clara.
+In 2015, Newton won the NFL MVP award for leading the Carolina Panthers to Super Bowl 50 in Santa Clara.

 More recently, Newton made the news for his fashionable flair when he wore a series of interesting outfits during post-game interview.

-Note: Correction: An earlier version of this story listed the wrong Super Bowl for which Cam Newton won the NFL MVP.
-It was Super Bowl 50.